ldv-klever/klever/docs/dev_env_model_specs.rst

 For the sake of comfortable use of these attributes, the EMG tool keeps declarations and definitions even from processes that are excluded from generated models.

-There are several implementations of this step.
+There are several implementations of scenario selection.
 The *select scenarios* configuration property allows choosing a tactic for scenario selection.
 There are the following tactics with the corresponding configuration property values in parentheses: